Involutions of Azumaya algebras: Classifying Involutions into Types

 \begin{proof} Suppose $g\in \PGL_n(R)(U)$ for some object $U$ of $\bfX$.
 It is enough to prove the equality after passing to a covering $V\to U$.
 We may therefore assume that $g$ is inner, and the lemma follows by computation. \end{proof}

 \begin{construction} Let $(A,\tau)$ be a degree-$n$ Azumaya $R$-algebra with a $\lambda$-involution.
 We now construct an element and call it the \emph{coarse $\lambda$-type} of $\tau$.
-This construction will play a major role in the sequel.
+This construction, which is concluded in Definition~\ref{DF:coarse-types}, will play a major role in the sequel.